HackerYou/HYFallBootcamp2014/4-Wordpress/Week 7/Day 2/4-the-loop.md

 Suggestions include:

 * Display the tags in little tag icons.
-Similar to something like this: <http://cdn.instantshift.com/wp-content/uploads/2012/12/free-tags-psd-12.jpg>
+Similar to something like this: <http://cdn.instantshift.com/wp-content/uploads/2012/12/free-tags-psd-12.jpg> or get more inspiration here:  <http://patterntap.com/>.
 * Create a second menu and put it in the footer
 * Display the categories of each post in a more attractive way
 * Show the number of comments the post has beside the title